shaivipandey/eas503-notes/chapters/05/methods.md

-grades = ['A', 'B', 'C', 'D', 'F'] grades.pop() # deletes the last element in list and returns it print(grades) grades.pop(1) # deletes the first element in list and returns it print(grades) grades.pop(3) # deletes the fourth element in list and returns it print(grades)
+grades = ['A', 'B', 'C', 'D', 'F'] grades.pop() # deletes the last element in list and returns it print(grades) grades.pop(0) # deletes the first element in list and returns it print(grades) grades.pop(2) # deletes the second element in list and returns it print(grades)
 ```